Check out our YouTube channel to see our independent and sponsor-free video reviews.

 On the other hand, puncture resistance, the ability of a tire to initially resist a puncture, is important if you have no recourse other than to get off your bike and replace your tube.

 Puncture resistance is most relevant to the tube and clincher tire world but matters much less in the tubeless one.
-Not only because of the role of tubeless sealant in filling the puncture but because tests run by BRR, Tour, and Wheel Energy show little difference in puncture resistance between most everyday tubeless road tires for everyday training and racing.
+Not only because of the role of tubeless sealant in filling the puncture but because tests run by BRR, Tour, and Wheel Energy show little difference in puncture resistance between most tubeless road tires for everyday training and racing.

 By my lights, puncture resistance testing data essentially evaluates the strength of your puncture belt and the thickness of your tread and side walls.
 It’s at best a poor surrogate measure for the puncture resilience of a sealant-filled tubeless tire, the true indicator of whether you’ll be able to continue riding when your tire punctures out on the road.